-There are varieties of ways through which organization and summarization of data can be done.
+There are many ways through which the organization and summarization of data can be done.
 Even though the tabular form is the most famous method for representing the data, but there are other methods as well that are no less famous, these methods include; graphical method and numerical methods.
 The correct method of representation depends on the fact that whether the data is numerical or non- statistical in nature.

 In this article, we will get to know the topics that come under the category of graphical methods for describing data in the syllabus of Data Analysis in GRE.